hawkv6/hawkeye/docs/intents/low-packet-loss.md

 # Low Packet Loss
-The Low Packet Loss Intent identifies the best path between a given source and destination pair based on the lowest packet loss.
+The low packet loss Intent identifies the best path between a given source and destination pair based on the lowest packet loss.
 This intent is ideal for applications requiring a reliable connection between two points.

 ## Network Topology
 The network topology below, with the associated packet loss values, is used to demonstrate this intent.
 The packet loss impairments were applied using the [Lab Impairment Script](https://github.com/hawkv6/network/blob/main/docs/network.md#lab-impairments-scripts)